3.2 Medical History Review and Risk Cues

 3. Clarify conditions, symptoms, dates, medications, and physician instructions.

-4. Record patient-reported information accurately.
+4. Record patient-reported information accurately and in the patient's words.

 5. Notify the dentist before treatment when the information could affect care.